Karen Hodgson UKCP Psychotherapist EMDR Consultant

 Which integrative approaches am I able to apply to the therapeutic approach?

 Integrative therapy recognises there are a number of ways in which Human functioning and behaviour can be explored and understood.
-I am able to apply single based modalities as well as combined.
-These include:-
+The specific modality utilised will depend upon the initial consultation.
+However my main specialism is EMDR.
+Other modalities incorporated into the therapy include:-

 - Person Centred Therapy/Humanistic therapy